Intergenerational Mobility Trends and the Changing Role of Female Labor: Conclusion

 These results highlight the importance of accounting for changes in female economic status when estimating trends in intergenerational mobility.
-The interpretation that higher income rank associations between children and parents reflect a lower degree of social mobility or equality of opportunity is not always easily applicable when labor market conditions change substantially.
-Our findings suggest that over time, female income becomes increasingly determined by their earnings potential, meaning that the traits and norms that women inherit from their parents are also better reflected in their income.
-While such a development must be seen as a necessary side-effect of increased gender equality in the labor market, it is not clear whether it should be seen as a reduction or advancement in equality of opportunity.
+The interpretation that higher income rank associations between children and parents reflect a lower degree of social mobility or equality of opportunity is not always applicable in times of structural changes in the labor market.
+Our findings suggest that over time, female income becomes increasingly determined by their productivity, meaning that the traits and norms that women inherit from their parents are also better reflected in their income.
+Such a development is a necessary side effect of increased gender equality in the labor market, and it is not clear whether it should be seen as a reduction or advancement in equality of opportunity.